Dispensational Premillennialism: Exposition and Critique

 In our journey towards eschatological clarity I have sought to address every element of the dispensational Consummation.
 Working out way through the dispensational time line, let us review what we have learned.

-Next we have “phase two” of the Parousia: the Revelation of Christ, that is, his visible coming with his saints, at which time he will resurrect only the OT saints and Tribulation martyrs, and welcome Tribulation saints believers into his millennial Kingdom.
-We have seen, however, that this truncated view empties the Consummation of much of its Christ-centered power and glory.
-For again, there is only one Consummation of all things, set to occur at the one Parousia.
+Next we have “phase two” of the Parousia: the Revelation of Christ, that is, his visible coming with his saints, at which time he will resurrect only the OT saints and Tribulation martyrs, and welcome Tribulation believers into his millennial Kingdom.
+We have seen, however, that this truncated view of the Consummation empties it of much of its Christ-centered power and glory.
+For again, in truth there is only one Consummation of all things, set to occur at the one Parousia.
 When it is complete, the divine Consummator will lay the shining trophy of the God’s completed Kingdom at his Father’s feet, thereby concluding his Messianic reign, rather than beginning it.
 (More here)

 We conclude, then, that the dispensational view of the Consummation seriously departs from Scripture, robs Christ of his proper glory, and needlessly confuses the saints by breaking up the one Consummation into multiple comings, resurrections, judgments, and transformations of nature.
 (More here and here)